Mumtaz Patel: Career

 From 2020 to 2023 Patel served as the RCP's global vice president.
 In 2022, she launched the Global Women Leaders Programme, which aims to support female doctors in achieving leadership positions.
 The programme has run paid workshops in Hong Kong, India, Iraq, Jordan, Pakistan, and Sri Lanka.
 Patel was elected the RCP's senior censor and vice president for education and training in April 2023.
 She received "The Outstanding Leader Award" at the EMMS International's Global Women in Healthcare Awards in 2024.
 In the same year, following the resignation of the then RCP president Sarah Clarke in June, Patel was appointed acting president.
 Clarke had resigned after 80 RCP fellows and separately five of the six senior officers (including Patel) had called for her resignation as they felt she had lost the confidence of the membership over her management of the college's policy towards physician associates.
 The King's Fund conducted an independent learning review into the RCP's extraordinary general meeting in March 2024 on physician associates and found that there was a "pervasive lack of trust and confidence in the College's governance", "a lack of due process" in conduct of the members' survey, inability of the college to "listen and respond effectively to member issues", and "broader cultural and behaviour issues".
 As acting president, she accepted in full the findings and vowed to improve.
 Patel was elected the RCP's president by fellows in April 2025 with 2,239 votes out of 5,151 on a turnout of 36.3%.
 She is the first woman of Indian origin and first Muslim to hold the role.

+At the RCP EGM in September 2025, fellows voted to allow collegiate members to vote in vice-president and councillor elections.
+This was the first time that the franchise had been extended since the RCP's foundation and was formally implemented in time for the March 2026 elections.